No booking fees on the app

 How much does it cost for a train from Dunbar to Edinburgh (Waverley)?

-The average ticket fare from Dunbar to Edinburgh (Waverley) is about €3.24, but prices are dynamic.
-The final cost depends on when you book, when you travel, and ticket flexibility.
-To find the exact cost for your journey, please search with your travel dates.
+Ticket prices from Dunbar to Edinburgh (Waverley) average around £4.80, but vary based on travel dates and ticket flexibility.
+To see the exact fare for your trip, please perform a search with your preferred dates.

 How do I find the best train route from Dunbar to Edinburgh (Waverley)?